The "Customize Style" feature allows you to make a couple of basic changes and decide how the comments should look on the front end.

-Notice the Comments Preview area on the right hand side of the dashboard.
-This will show how all of the styling options you change will look on the front-end interface:
+On the right-hand side of the dashboard, you will be able to see the "Comments Preview" section.
+This will show you a live preview of how all of the styling options you make will look on the front-end:

 As you can see, the available settings are:

 Absolute Dates - e.g. April 22nd 2014.
 This is based on your WordPress "Date Format" settings, which you can find in the "General" settings of your WordPress admin dashboard:

 Relative Time - e.g. two days ago / 6 months ago / 1 year ago